-I started my social media and content marketing business a few years ago while I had a full-time job.
+I started my social media and content marketing business a few years ago as a total beginner with no prior experience.

 If you are really serious about working for yourself and having financial freedom, this is one of the most lucrative and easy to start businesses you can get into.